Mono-Higgs signature in a singlet fermionic dark matter model: Signatures

-The normalized $E^{\textrm{miss}}_{\textrm{T}}$ distribution for the process $pp \to h_1 \psi \bar{\psi}$ at the CM energy of $\sqrt{s} = 13$~TeV is shown in Fig.~\ref{fig:ETmiss0}.
+The normalized $E^{\textrm{miss}}_{\textrm{T}}$ distribution for the process $pp \to h_1 X$ at the CM energy of $\sqrt{s} = 13$~TeV is shown in Fig.~\ref{fig:ETmiss0}.
 Since the DM is rather light in this model, we find that the low $E^{\textrm{miss}}_{\textrm{T}}$ region is dominant in the distribution, particularly below 60~GeV.
 However, this region suffers from large SM backgrounds, particularly from the $Z \to \nu \bar{\nu}$ process.
 As a result, the ATLAS analysis in Ref.~\cite{ATLAS:2021shl} imposes a requirement of $E^{\textrm{miss}}_{\textrm{T}} > 150$~GeV.
-Nevertheless, we still observe a sizable number of events in the above region.
+Nevertheless, we still observe a sizable number of events in the above region, and find that the normalized distributions exhibit only minor differences.